 5. Customer testimonial videos

-One of the robust videos you can create to promote your brand is customer testimonial videos.
+One of the robust videos you can create to promote your brand is a customer testimonial video.
 This video aims to show all the current and past customers sharing their positive experiences with your brand.

 A customer’s honest feedback is more powerful than anything you might say about your business.
 With 90% of consumers citing internet reviews as a factor in their purchasing decisions, leverage these reviews to boost your brand’s credibility and encourage customers to buy.